arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 #### Making it easier to measure requests

-By using `RequestMeasurement.Start()` we take care of the measuring aspect:
+By using `DurationMeasurement.Start()` we take care of the measuring aspect:

 ```csharp
 using Arcus.Observability.Telemetry.Core;